openpeeps/prodigi-client/README.md

 <strong>Why Nim?</strong> Performance, fast compilation and C-like freedom.
 We want to keep code clean, readable, concise, and close to our intention.
 Also a very good language to learn in 2022.

 ### 🎩 License
-Prodigi Nim is an Open Source Software released under `MIT` license.
+Prodigi Client is an Open Source Software released under `MIT` license.
 Developed by Humans from [OpenPeep](https://github.com/openpeep).<br>
 Copyright &copy; 2022 OpenPeep & Contributors &mdash; All rights reserved.